expectedparrot/edsl/docs/questions.rst

 Parameterizing a question
 -------------------------

-A question can also be constructed to take one or more parameters that are replaced with specified values either when the question is constructed or when the question is run.
+A question can also be constructed to take parameters that are replaced with specified values either when the question is constructed or when the question is run.
+This operation can be done in a number of ways:

+* Use "piping" to pass answers or other components of previous questions to a subsequent question *when it is run*.
+* Use `Scenario` objects to pass values to a question *when it is run*.
+* Use `Scenario` objects to pass values to a question *when it is constructed*.
+* Use f-strings to pass values to a question *when it is constructed*.

-This allows us to easily create and administer multiple versions of a question at once.
+Each of these methods allows us to easily create and administer multiple versions of a question at once.

+In addition to the examples below, please also see the :ref:`scenarios` section for more information on constructing and using scenarios to parameterize questions.

+Scenarios
+^^^^^^^^^

+A `Scenario` object is a dictionary of parameter values that can be passed to a question.
+Details about scenarios can be found in the :ref:`scenarios` section.

 *Key steps*: